RimuTec/faker/README.md

 # Faker
 RimuTec.Faker provides generators for fake, yet realistically looking data.
 Use it for testing, for creating screenshots to show off your cool software, and similar more.
-Generators include Lorem, Name, Address, Date, Company, Business, and many more.
+Generators include Lorem, Name, Address, Date, Company, Business, and similar more.

 RimuTec.Faker is a C# port of the Ruby Faker gem [https://github.com/stympy/faker](https://github.com/stympy/faker).

+RimuTec.Faker supports the following targets:
-RimuTec.Faker targets .NET Standard 2.0 (netstandard2.0) and .NET Framework 4.6.2 (net462).
+- .NET Standard 2.0 (netstandard2.0)
+- .NET Framework 4.6.2 (net462)

+In case you need support for other targets, please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) and we'll check if we can also support the target you need.
+Thank you!

 The library including its source code are licensed under the MIT license.
 It supports 51 locales out of the box.
 And you can extend it with your own custom locales using yaml files.

 | Metric      | Status      |
 | ----- | ----- |